cockpit-project/cockpit-project.github.io/external/bots/README.md

 source: https://github.com/cockpit-project/bots/blob/master/README.md
 ---

 These are automated bots and tools that work on Cockpit.
-This includes updating operating system images, testing changes, releasing Cockpit and more.
+This includes updating operating system images, updating translations or NPM modules, testing PRs, and more.

 ## Images